TheSeaGiraffe/jhu_data_science_spec-data_cleaning_project/README.md

 # JHU Data Science Specialization - Getting and Cleaning Data Project

 This repository contains my Getting and Cleaning Data project submission.
-Here you will find the final tidy data set, the script used to create the data set, and a file detailing the entire process of creating this data set as well as information about the variables in the data set.
+Here you will find the script used to create the data set along with a file containing the associated data cleaning functions and a file detailing the entire process of creating this data set as well as information about the variables in the data set.

 ## Running the script